Advertiser Learning in Direct Advertising Markets: Conclusions

 \section{Conclusions}

-In this paper we consider the implications of advertiser learning in direct display advertising markets.
-In contrast to exchange markets, advertising is bought in bulk (many thousands of impressions) rather than sequentially, which limits advertisers' opportunities to use test and learn strategies to efficiently identify publishers whose audiences are a good match for their ads \parencite{Tunuguntla_2021}.
-In direct exchange contexts, advertisers' initial information states are economically consequential because, lacking the ability to test and learn incrementally, they are effectively guessing which publishers to use.
+This paper considers the implications of advertiser learning in direct display advertising markets.
+In contrast to exchange markets, direct advertising is bought in bulk (many thousands of impressions at a time) rather than sequentially, which limits advertisers' opportunities to use test and learn strategies to efficiently identify publishers whose audiences are a good match for their ads \citep{Tunuguntlan_Hoban_2020}.
+In direct markets, advertisers' initial information states are economically consequential because, lacking the ability to test and learn incrementally, they are effectively guessing which publishers to use.
 Hence, there is a considerable potential to choose sites incorrectly and, as a corollary, to enhance advertiser (and possibly publisher) welfare by endowing advertisers with better information.

-To ascertain whether advertisers have incorrect beliefs and assess the potential consequences thereof, we collect direct sale data from an ad exchange.
+To ascertain whether advertisers have incorrect beliefs and assess the potential consequences thereof, we collect direct sales data from an ad exchange.
 The data describe ad purchases from the exchange's inception, providing an ideal setting to explore the nature of advertiser learning as advertisers enter the network.
 Patterns in these data suggest evidence of advertiser learning.
 Advertisers initially run ads at relatively many sites and, after additional exploration, ultimately settle on a smaller number where they presumably find greater customer response.
 Using a direct utility model of advertiser choices of ad subscriptions across sites, in which match is allowed to be learned from past advertising outcomes, we document that advertisers' initial priors are quite misinformed.
-They overestimate initial clickthrough rates by a factor of nearly five; the median beliefs are 0.23\% and the actual rates are 0.045\%.
-As such, advertisers are initially far too optimistic about the publishers they have chosen for advertising.
+Advertisers overestimate initial CTRs by a factor of four, as median beliefs are 0.177\%, compared to a median CTR of 0.045\%.
+In short, advertisers are initially far too optimistic about the publishers they have chosen for advertising.